English as a Second Language » Frequently Asked Questions About ESL

 How will I know what kinds of ESL services my child will receive?

-In accordance with the federal legislation “No Child Left Behind”/ESEA, Wilkes County Schools is required to inform parents in writing of the kind of ESL service a LEP child receives.
-The ESL teacher sends a “Notice of Eligibility” to the parents at the beginning of each school year detailing the information specific to each child.
-If at any time a parent/guardian does not understand the information provided on the notice, he/she may contact the school and request a meeting with the ESL teacher or contact the Director of ESL.
+In accordance with federal legislation, Wilkes County Schools is required to inform parents in writing of the kind of ESL service a LEP child receives.
+The ESL teacher sends a "Notice of Eligibility" to the parents at the beginning of each school year detailing the information specific to each child.
+Parents will also receive a copy of their student's Limited English Proficiency Plan, which details services and test accommodations provided.
+If at any time a parent/guardian does not understand the information provided in any documents, he/she may contact the school and request a meeting with the ESL teacher or contact the Director of ESL.

 What if I do NOT want my child to participate in the ESL program?